Molmed/allium_prepro/README.md

 ### Pre-processing and normalization for ALLIUM

-Modify the `example_gex_prepro.py` file in the project root, and run it with `python example_gex_prepro.py`.
+Modify `examples/example_gex_prepro.py`.
+Run it with: `python example_gex_prepro`.

 ### Next steps
 You are now ready to feed your PREFIX.counts.allium.csv file into [ALLIUM](https://github.com/Molmed/allium).

 ### Reference pre-processing
-Look at `example_ref_prepro.py` in the project root. **Note!** The ReferencePreprocessor class only needs to be used in the event that ALLIUM has been re-trained using a different gene annotation version.
+Look at `examples/example_ref_prepro.py` in the project root. **Note!** The ReferencePreprocessor class only needs to be used in the event that ALLIUM has been re-trained using a different gene annotation version.